-Join John Derry for an in-depth discussion in this video Looking at reality through a mental painting filter, part of Digital Painting: Street Scene.
+Join John Derry for an in-depth discussion in this video Looking at reality through a mental painting filter, part of Digital Painting in Photoshop: Street Scene.

 When you're out shooting photos, an essential skill to utilize is to look at the world as if it were painted.
 I call this my mental painting filter.
 This skill goes hand in hand with taking the time to look at and analyze traditional painted imagery.
 One of the best ways I can recommend for improving your eye for painting is to look at paintings, lots of them.
 Study the compositions, colors, subject matter, brushstrokes, and the like.
 A lot can be learned from simply searching the web for examples of genres, styles, and artists that interest you.

 Some museums' online web sites have representations of paintings that can be navigated in high resolution that lets you get your nose up close and see the detail.
 It is particularly useful to observe how the surface of a well-photographed painting appears to the eye.
 Later in the course, I'll demonstrate how to incorporate some of these physical surface characteristics into your paintings.
 This technique works well, particularly when the finished artwork will be viewed on a display or the web.

 Even better, visiting galleries and museums provides a greater appreciation for the physical aspects of a painting.
 Nothing can replace looking at the real thing.
 Take note of how lighting affects a painting's appearance.
 Look at how physical paint has the third dimension--depth.
 Some artists exploit this via the technique of impasto, which is intentionally applied thick paint.
 Observe how the artist incorporates the canvas weave into a painting's physical quality, as well as how thinly applied paint allows canvas texture to be visible.